 - professional services

 Cornelia Ritz Bossicard is the founder and owner of 2bridge AG.
-She is a member of the board of directors of Valora Holding AG and Wolseley Finance (Switzerland) AG.
+She is a member of the board of directors of Valora Holding AG and Wolseley Finance (Switzerland) AG and of the advisory board of Brainforce AG - Interim Management Services.
 As Managing Partner and board member, she contributes her broad global technology, retail and industrial experience, international market know-how as well as finance expertise – as she also does in her role as guest lecturer at various business schools.
 She also serves on the board of the Swiss-American Society.

 Cornelia Ritz Bossicard has over 20 years of international experience as director and senior advisor to executives and board members of companies ranging from start-ups to multibillion-dollar multinationals in the technology, industrial products, retail and consumer, wholesale, and professional services industries.
 She has lived and worked in Switzerland, the United States, Europe and Asia.